magaal/azure-content/articles/expressroute-faqs.md

 2. Perform a DNS lookup and find the IP address of **kms.core.windows.net**
 3. Then do one of the following two items so that the Key Management Service will recognize that the activation request comes from Azure and will honor the request.
 	- On your on-premises network, route the traffic destined for the IP address (obtained in step 2) back to Azure via the public peering.
 	- Have your NSP provider hair-pin the traffic back to Azure via the public peering.

+### I have successfully linked my Virtual Network to a 1Gb (or faster) circuit but I am only able to achieve ~500Mbps of bandwidth to a single Virtual Network - is something wrong?
+No. You are likely provisioned on to a Default gateway SKU.
+Please resize your gateway to a High Performance SKU.
+For more details, see [Azure Virtual Network Gateway Improvements](http://azure.microsoft.com/blog/2014/12/02/azure-virtual-network-gateway-improvements/).

+### I have successfully established BGP sessions, linked my virtual network, and am able to connect to Azure Virtual Machines from my on-premises datacenter.
+However, I cannot connect to my on-premises resources with connections initiated from Azure Virtual Machines.
+Is something wrong?
+Please check your BGP advertisements and ensure you are passing the appropriate routes to Azure.
+Also double check any firewall rules to ensure you are able to receive traffic from Azure.